 The Region of Peel Official Plan sets the Regional context for more detailed planning by protecting the environment, managing resources, directing growth and establishing a basis for providing Regional services in an efficient and effective manner.
 The subject application is within the 'Urban System', within the 'Built-Up Area' and contains a portion of the 'Core Area of the Greenlands Boundary' and is further located along an 'Other Potential Rapid Transit Corridor' as established in the Regional Official Plan.
-The proposal has been evaluated against the Region of Peel Official Plan to ensure that it conforms to the Plan.
+The proposal will be evaluated against the Region of Peel Official Plan to ensure that it conforms to the Plan.
 The proposed development is consistent with the following policies of the Region of Peel Official Plan:

-Section 5.3 - The Urban System is composed of a variety of communities that contain diverse living, working and cultural opportunities.
-The Urban System in Peel consists of lands within the 2031 Regional Urban Boundary as shown on Schedule D of the Plan.
+• Section 5.3 - The Urban System is composed of a variety of communities that contain diverse living, working and cultural opportunities.
+The Urban System in

+Peel consists of lands within the 2031 Regional Urban Boundary as shown on Schedule D of the Plan.
 It includes: lands identified and protected as part of the natural environment and resources in the preceding chapters of the Plan, the Toronto-Lester B Pearson International Airport, urban growth centres and Regional Intensification Corridors.

-- Section 5.3.1.1 To conserve the environmental and resource attributes of the Region. - Section 5.3.1.3 To establish healthy complete urban communities that contain living, working and recreational opportunities, which respect the natural environment, resources and the characteristics of existing communities - Section 5.3.1.5 To achieve an urban structure, form and densities which are pedestrian friendly and transit supportive. - Section 5.3.1.8 To provide for the need of Peel's changing age structure and allow opportunities for residents to live in their own communities as they age. - Section 5.3.2.2.
-Direct urban development and redevelopment to the Urban System within the 2021 Regional Urban Boundary, as shown on Schedule D, consistent with the policies of this Plan and the area municipal official plans; - Section 5.3.2.3 Plan for the provision and financing of Regional services so as to efficiently use existing services and infrastructure, and generally accommodate a pattern of compact forms of urban development and redevelopment. - Section 5.5.2.2 Direct a significant portion of new growth to the built-up areas of the community through intensification - Section 5.5.2.3 Develop compact, transit-supportive communities in designated greenfield areas. - Section 5.9.2.5 Optimizing the use of existing and new Regional transportation infrastructure to support growth in an efficient, compact form.
+- Section 5.3.1.1 To conserve the environmental and resource attributes of the Region. - Section 5.3.1.3 To establish healthy complete urban communities that contain living, working and recreational opportunities, which respect the natural environment, resources and the characteristics of existing communities - Section 5.3.1.4 Contributing to achieving intensified and compact form and a mix of land uses in appropriate areas that efficiently use land, service, infrastructure and public finances while taking into account the characteristics of existing communities and services. - Section 5.3.1.5 To achieve an urban structure, form and densities which are pedestrian friendly and transit supportive. - Section 5.3.1.6 To promote crime prevention and improvement in the quality of life - Section 5.3.1.7 To recognize the integrity and physical characteristics of existing communities in Peel. - Section 5.3.1.8 To provide for the need of Peel's changing age structure and allow opportunities for residents to live in their own communities as they age. - Section 5.3.2.2.
+Direct urban development and redevelopment to the Urban System within the 2021 Regional Urban Boundary, as shown on Schedule D, consistent with the policies of this Plan and the area municipal official plans; - Section 5.3.2.3 Plan for the provision and financing of Regional services so as to efficiently use existing services and infrastructure, and generally accommodate a pattern of compact forms of urban development and redevelopment. - Section 5.5.2.2 Direct a significant portion of new growth to the built-up areas of the community through intensification - Section 5.5.2.3 Develop compact, transit-supportive communities in designated greenfield areas.